ptds2023/group_c/README.md

 - Comparative Analysis: Enables comparison of personal spending against the average expenses of a Swiss household.
 - Visual Representations: Provides insightful bar charts and scatter plots for financial data.

-### Installation: Simple steps to install the package from CRAN or GitHub.

-- Quick Start: Guidelines to quickly begin using the app and package functionalities.
-- Contributing: Open invitation for feedback and contributions to enhance the package.
-- License: Details of the package's licensing agreement.

-## How are the files organized in this project?
+## Getting help

+**FIX THIS**

+There are two main places to get help with ggplot2:

+1. The RStudio community is a friendly place to ask any questions about ggplot2.

+2. Stack Overflow is a great source of answers to common ggplot2 questions.
+It is also a great place to get help, once you have created a reproducible example that illustrates your problem.

+## File Organization

 There's many different folders & files in our package directory and here's what you can find in each of them.

 ### Folders:

-- R: In this directory you can find all the R script files (.R) with functions that the package/Shiny uses (example: graph creation based on the user's data)
+- **R**: Contains R script files (.R) with functions that the package/Shiny uses (example: graph creation based on the user's data)
-- man: In this directory you can find the documentation files.
+- **man**: Contains documentation files.
 Every function in our package has a description which is found here.
 These were all automatically generated using ROxygen.
-- data: This directory is where all the user's data can be found.
+- **data**: This directory is where all the user's data can be found.
 This is where they are stored once the user inputs them through the shiny app.
+- **raw-data**: Web scrapped data.
+- **vignettes**: Here you can find the vignettes we built for explaining the functions of our package and displaying their usage with some examples
+- **tests**: Here there are tests for each function that are performed whenever the package is used, to ensure everything is working correctly before the functions are called in the shiny app.
+- **presentation files**: In here you can see our presentation code and HTML file.

 ### Files:

-- DESCRIPTION: This metadata file includes information about our package name, version, author and dependencies on other packages.
+- **DESCRIPTION**: This metadata file includes information about our package name, version, author and dependencies on other packages.